quire-api/quire-api/src/main/resources/description.md

 }
 ```

-Then, the notification will carray additional field called `team` with the value `"extra101"`:
+Then, the notification will carry additional field called `team` with the value `"extra101"`:

 ```
 {